sunjay/lion/README.md

 type of each argument?
 Does each version of a function run one at a time?
 Am I describing the wrong type of middleware here?
 This looks like a lookup middleware when I really should have been describing an evaluation middleware.

+Types can even define methods for converting them to strings which is useful in the REPL.

+### More Advanced Types
+Let's say we wanted to implement a Vector type.
+To do that, we may store a generic vector as follows:

+    {
+        values: [<array of Number objects>]
+    }

+We may choose to inject several functions into the namespace such as

+    # could be nicer with varadic parameters
+    $ v = Vector3 1 2 3
+    $ v2 = Vector2 1 2
+    $ vectorLength v
+    = 3
+    $ vectorLength v2
+    = 2
+    $ vectorMagnitude v
+    = sqrt 14

+We may also want to support several operations such as

+    $ v + (Vector 3 2 1)
+    (Vector 4 4 4)

+These operations can be implemented using evaluation middleware as defined above.
+Simply put, if one evaluation middleware fails to evaluate something, the next one will attempt it.
+This will go on until something is evaluated or until it can no longer be evaluated at all.
+At that point, evaluation will stop.